 Upon successful completion, students will have the knowledge and skills to:

-- explain, outline and apply an advanced understanding of the areas of commercial law dealt with in this course;
+- Synthesise and apply the rules and principles of commercial law covered in this course;

-- transform the analysis of case law into a proposition of commercial law that can be communicated to others;
+- Transform the analysis of case law into a proposition of commercial law and communicate this to others ;

-- identify the relevant legal issues that arise on a given set of facts in the areas of commercial law dealt with in the course;
+- Critically analyse a given set of facts to identify and address the relevant legal issues in the areas of commercial law dealt within the course;

-- where applicable, distinguish the facts in decided cases from those in a given set of facts; build this into an argument and structure an answer to a problem question in a logical and coherent manner;
+- Formulate an argument based on prior case law, distinguishing the facts in decided cases where applicable, to structure and answer to a problem question in a logical and coherent manner;

 Classes may be offered in non-standard sessions and be taught on an intensive base with compulsory contact hours (a minimum of 36 hours).
 Please refer to the LLB timetable for dates.
 Please contact the ANU College of Law Student Administration Services to request a permission code to enrol in classes offered in non-standard sessions.